Minigeee/crabdesk/docs/workflow.md

 - This step builds on the previous step, the goal is to have a complete data schema description
 - Using the data model outline created in the previous step, create a more fully fleshed out data model
 - After fleshing out the data model, it should be descriptive enough to be used to create a database schema
+- Decide on permission and access rules for each data entity.
+Describe the access policy in words as creating these policies are often complicated
 - IMPORTANT: During the initial build up stage, try to limit feature sprawl

 #### 4. Create the database schema